nckdgns3167/vue-todo/README.md

-A simple TODO application made with vue-cli.
+A simple TODO application made with vue, vuex.